HiPERCAM/hipercam/docs/photometry.rst

    \alpha = \frac{4(2^{1/\beta} - 1)}{(\text{FWHM})^2}.

 Moffat profiles tend to gaussians as :math:`\beta \rightarrow \infty`, anything a gaussian can fit, they can.
-Their great advantage is their more extended wings.
+Their advantage is their more extended wings which often give a better fit to real stellar profiles.
+However, they also have a downside in that some profiles seem to fall off more steeply than gaussians and when fitted with Moffat profiles, there is a tendency for the value of :math:`\beta` to climb to very large values.
+This probably depends upon the telescope and instrument, so should be the subject of experimentation.
 In order to be integrable, they should have :math:`\beta > 1`.
 The profile fitting is implemented in :mod:`hipercam.fitting` on top of the Levenberg-Marquardt fitting routine :func:`scipy.optimize.leastsq`.
 It is designed to be able to sub-pixellate, i.e. the profile is evaluated at